mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 It helps to be familiar with some of the words that are used in this area.
 Some are pure marketing, and some have specific meanings.

 **AI** is supposed to be the branch of computer science aiming to enable machines to perform intelligent tasks.
-It has now been coopted by mainstream media and is additonally employed as a marketing buzzword.
+It has now been coopted by mainstream media and is additionally employed as a marketing buzzword.
 It is used to describe any sufficiently advanced technology that wows people, which they don't understand.
 As an example, text to speech conversion (dictation) was referred to as AI when it first came out decades ago, but is now a commonplace aspect of many application interfaces.

 **Machine Learning** is a subset of AI (the field) that focuses on the development of algorithms and models to enable the performance of specific tasks, like predicting the weather, or identifying a dog breed from a photograph.
 It is a well established and mature field.